dsbowen/Hemlock/docs_md/tutorial/first_project.md

 ]
 ```

-The `Page`'s question is a `Label`, although this is in some sense a misnomer because label objects only contains text.
+The page's question is a `Label`, although this is in some sense a misnomer because label objects only contains text.
 The first argument to `Label` is a string, written in HTML, which the label object displays on its page.

+!!! note "Word to HTML"
-**Note.** If you don't like writing HTML, you can easily find Word to HTML converters online.
+    If you don't like writing HTML, you can easily find Word to HTML converters online.

 ## Summary